FirmwGuy/CEP/docs/L0_KERNEL/L0-INTEGRATION-GUIDE.md

 **Return codes.** Enzymes return `CEP_ENZYME_SUCCESS`, `CEP_ENZYME_RETRY`, or `CEP_ENZYME_FATAL` .

+#### 1.1.1 Registry maintenance helpers

+Registries live for the lifetime of a process, but tooling and tests often need to clean up descriptors, inspect bindings, or tear everything down between scenarios.
+These helpers keep that housekeeping predictable.

+**Technical details**
+- `size_t cep_enzyme_registry_size(const cepEnzymeRegistry* registry)` reports how many descriptors are currently active, so assertions can prove that bootstrap packs registered what they promised.
+- `void cep_enzyme_registry_reset(cepEnzymeRegistry* registry)` clears both the active and pending tables while keeping the allocation in place; use it in test fixtures that reload descriptors repeatedly.
+- `void cep_enzyme_registry_destroy(cepEnzymeRegistry* registry)` releases the registry and its backing allocations.
+Destroying a registry invalidates any pending activation, so call it after your heartbeat shuts down.
+- `int cep_enzyme_unregister(cepEnzymeRegistry* registry, const cepPath* query, const cepEnzymeDescriptor* descriptor)` removes a descriptor/query pair when you need to swap out callbacks without recreating the registry.
+- `int cep_cell_unbind_enzyme(cepCell* cell, const cepDT* name)` appends a tombstone to the cell timeline so descendants stop inheriting that binding on the next beat.
+- `const cepEnzymeBinding* cep_cell_enzyme_bindings(const cepCell* cell)` exposes the effective bindings stored on a node; useful for diagnostics or when you need to confirm propagation flags.

+**Q&A**
+- *Reset or destroy—when should I pick each?* Call `cep_enzyme_registry_reset()` when you want to reuse the same registry instance (for example, inside a test loop).
+Use `cep_enzyme_registry_destroy()` only when the registry’s lifetime ends and all descriptors should be dropped permanently.

 ### 1.2 Binding enzymes at cells and collecting effective bindings

 You can **bind** enzyme identities into the **data or store timeline** of a cell (e.g., “this subtree accepts X”), with flags to **propagate** to descendants or to **tombstone** (un‑bind) an earlier binding.
 Effective bindings are collected by walking upward and combining “active” with “masked” sets; only propagated entries flow past the target node, and tombstones remove prior matches.
 See the binding data structure (`cepEnzymeBinding`) and the collector used by resolve (`cep_enzyme_collect_bindings`)  .